croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

 #### Commandside requests
 For executing some command requests, expand the collection and navigate to `cargotracker-booking/individual-requests/commandside/booking-offer/create-booking-offer`.
-Here `create-booking-offer` folder corresponds to multiple variations of the `CreateBookingOfferCommand` command from the `cargotracker-booking-commandside-app` application.
+Here `create-booking-offer` folder corresponds to multiple variations of the `CreateBookingOfferCommand` command from the `cargotracking-booking-app-commandside` application.

 For example, select the `ok, en` request and click the `Send` button.
 You should get the appropriate response: